Source: HealthCentral by Amanda Gardner

 In July 2005, the FDA issued a public health advisory that raised the possibility that the risk of suicidality also applied to adults taking SSRIs, after several studies pointed to that possibility.
 Other studies, however, have found a lower incidence of youth suicide related to Prozac and other SSRIs.
 Prozac is the only medication approved to treat depression in children and adolescents.

-University of Texas at Austin injected hamsters with either high or low doses of Prozac.
+For the new study, which was published in the October issue of Behavioral Neuroscience, researchers at the University of Texas at Austin injected hamsters with either high or low doses of Prozac.
 Two hours later, they created a threatening situation by putting a younger hamster in the home cage of another same-sex hamster for 10 minutes.
 Usually, male hamsters will respond to such situations with aggression.
 In these scenarios, the adult hamsters injected with either the high or low dose of Prozac were calmer.
 Juvenile hamsters, however, reacted differently to the different doses.
 Those on low doses were more aggressive while those on higher doses were less aggressive, though still not as calm as the adults.
 "We do know from adolescent studies that the brain continues to mature during adolescence, and even the early adult years," Shaw said.
 "So, this study is an important study in that it reminds us that further research is really necessary to look at how an evolving central nervous system responds to different stimuli."

-not be enough for an SSRI to work with.
+The study authors also pointed out that teens may have lower levels of the neurotransmitter serotonin in their system than adults, and it might not be enough for an SSRI to work with.
 It's also possible that some teens who become more aggressive and/or suicidal while taking SSRIs may have an unusual reaction to the drugs.
 "There is this paradoxical situation that the use of antidepressants reduces suicidal behavior both in adolescents and adult and, at the same time, there are some idiosyncratic situations where some individuals are more hyper aroused and possibly more aggressive," Shaw said.

 No comments: